LA SCCC Special Event Ideas:

 "Who Knows the Nose" Contest: Have employees take pictures of their noses.
 Hang the pictures on a

 Have Breakfast on Us: Contributors to the campaign are honored at a "Have Breakfast on Us" affair.
-Senior management and supervisors wear cook's clothing to fry eggs, flip flapjacks and tend to the other serving chores for breakfast "on the house".
+Senior management and supervisors wear cook's clothing to fry eggs, flip flapjacks, etc.

 A piece of the tie: One campaign coordinator wears the same tie during the campaign week.
 Each time an employee turns in a pledge card the employee cuts off a piece of the tie.
 Not only is it great fun for the employees, but it is a great conversation piece that motivates employees to turn in their pledge cards.